begmuhommet/low-ops-docs/docs/how-to/firewall.md

 ![](../assets/firewall_tab.jpg)

-2. In the window that pops up, indicate the rule details and click on the `Save` button.
+2. In the window that pops up, indicate the rule details and click on the `Create` button.

 ![](../assets/create_firewall_rule.jpg)

 3. Re-deploy the application by following the steps from [here](https://gitlab.com/cinaq/low-ops-docs/-/blob/test-cases-v2.0.0/docs/how-to/application_actions.md).

-4. From the `Details` tab, use the URL to log in to Mendix Studio Pro.
+4. From the `Deployment` tab, use the URL to log in to Mendix Studio Pro.

 ![](../assets/mendix_url.jpg)